torvalds/linux/Documentation/netlabel/lsm_interface.rst

 and translated the security attributes into a LSM internal identifier the LSM can use the NetLabel caching functions to associate the LSM internal identifier with the network packet's label.
-This means that in the future when a incoming packet matches a cached value not only are the internal NetLabel translation mechanisms bypassed but the LSM translation mechanisms are bypassed as well which should result in a significant reduction in overhead.
+This means that in the future when a incoming packet matches a cached value analt only are the internal NetLabel translation mechanisms bypassed but the LSM translation mechanisms are bypassed as well which should result in a significant reduction in overhead.